 IV.
 Project Sponsor and Cost Sharing

 The Non-Federal Sponsor may be a State, a political subdivision of a State, a Tribe, or a regional or interstate agency.
 A non-governmental organization may serve as a Non-Federal Sponsor as determined by the Secretary of the Army (Secretary) in consultation with appropriate State and local governmental agencies and Tribes.
-For purposes of this act the term “non-governmental organization” does not include for profit enterprises.
-The Non-Federal Sponsor must be able to provide the real estate interests necessary for implementation, operation, Start Printed Page 2519maintenance, repair, rehabilitation and replacement of the project.
+For purposes of this act the term non-governmental organization does not include for profit enterprises.
+The Non-Federal Sponsor must be able to provide the real estate interests necessary for implementation, operation, maintenance, repair, rehabilitation and replacement of the project.
 In most cases this means the Non-Federal Sponsor must have fee title to the lands necessary for the project although in some cases an easement may be sufficient.

-The Federal share of the cost of an estuary habitat restoration project shall not exceed 65 percent in most cases.
-The exception to this is when the project deals with pilot testing or demonstrating an innovative technology or approach.
-In the latter case, the Federal share shall be 85 percent of the incremental additional cost of pilot testing or demonstration of an innovative technology or approach having the potential for improved cost-effectiveness.
-Innovative technology or approach are defined as novel processes, techniques and/or materials to restore habitat, or the use of existing processes, techniques, and/or materials in a new restoration application.
-Applicants must justify in the proposal why a particular project is innovative.
-In addition, the Council has final say as to whether a proposed project is innovative.
-The difference in the cost of the project related to the use of the innovative technique or approach must be clearly described.
-Please refer to the Supplemental Guidance for Prospective Applicants for an example of how to calculate the cost share for an innovative technology/approach application.
+The Federal share of the cost of an estuary habitat restoration project shall not exceed 65 percent except that the Federal share shall be 85 percent of the incremental additional cost of pilot testing or demonstration of an innovative technology having the potential for improved cost-effectiveness.
+Innovative technology is defined as novel processes, techniques and/or materials to restore habitat, or the use of existing processes, techniques, and/or materials in a new restoration application.

-Prior to initiation of a project, the Non-Federal Sponsor must enter into an agreement with the funding agency in which the Non-Federal Sponsor agrees to provide its share of the project cost; including necessary lands, easements, rights-of-way, and relocations and long-term maintenance.
+Prior to initiation of a project, the Non-Federal Sponsor must enter into a written agreement with the Corps in which the Non-Federal Sponsor agrees to provide its share of the project cost.
+The Non-Federal Sponsor shall provide Start Printed Page 33745necessary lands, easements, rights-of-way, and relocations.
 The value of the required real estate interests will be credited towards the Non-Federal Sponsor's share of the project cost.
-The Non-Federal Sponsor may also receive credit for services and in-kind contributions toward its share of the project cost, including cost shared monitoring.
-Adaptive management will be a non-Federal responsibility; it will not be cost shared.
+The Non-Federal Sponsor may also provide services and in-kind contributions for credit toward its share of the project cost.
 Credit for the value of in-kind contributions is subject to satisfactory compliance with applicable Federal labor laws covering non-Federal construction, including but not limited to the Davis-Bacon Act (40 U.S.C.
-276a et seq.,) the Contract Work Hours and Safety Standards Act (40 U.S.C.
-327 et seq.), and the Copeland Anti-Kickback Act (40 U.S.C.
+276a et seq.), the Contract Work Hours and Safety Standards Act (40 U.S.C.
+327 et seq.), and the Copeland AntiKickback Act (40 U.S.C.
 276c).
-Credit may be afforded for the value of required work undertaken by volunteers, using the hourly value in common usage for grants programs but not to exceed the Federal estimate of the cost of activity.
-The Non-Federal Sponsor shall also have a long-term responsibility for all costs associated with operating, maintaining, replacing, repairing, and rehabilitating these projects.
+Credit may be afforded for the value of required work undertaken by volunteers, using the hourly value in common usage for grants program but not to exceed the Federal estimate of the cost of activity.
+The Non-Federal Sponsor shall also have a long-term responsibility for all costs associated with operating, maintaining, replacing, repairing, and rehabilitating these projects as well as for the required post-construction monitoring.
 The cost of these activities will not be included in the total project cost and will not count toward the Non-Federal Sponsor's minimum 35 percent share of the project cost.

-If a Corps cost-share agreement is required, funds will not be transferred to the Non-Federal Sponsor.
-Instead, the Corps will use the funds to implement (construct) some portion of the proposed project as well as cover its management responsibilities.
-If the project meets the Corps conditions for implementation under a cooperative agreement or if NOAA funds a project, funds will be transferred to the Non-Federal Sponsor under a cooperative agreement.
-In all cases the funding agencies will use the planning, evaluation, and design products provided by the applicant to the extent possible.
-The Federal funding agency will be responsible for assuring compliance with Federal environmental statutes, assuring the project is designed to avoid adverse impacts on other properties and that the project can reasonably be expected to provide the desired benefits.
-Corps activities related to implementation of projects under this authority will be part of the Federal cost of the project, and the Non-Federal Sponsor should consider these costs in developing the project cost estimate.
-The Non-Federal Sponsor should coordinate with the appropriate Corps district office during preparation of the proposal to obtain an estimate of the funds required and other available information which may improve the proposal.
-Information on district locations and boundaries may be found at http://www.usace.army.mil/about/Pages/Locations.aspx.
-If additional assistance regarding the Corps process or contacts is required please contact Ms. Cummings (see FOR FURTHER INFORMATION CONTACT section).
+This is not a grants program.
+The Corps will not transfer funds to the Non-Federal Sponsor.
+The Corps will implement (construct) some portion of the proposed project.
+To the extent possible the Corps will use the planning, evaluation, and design products provided by the applicant.
+However, the Corps will be responsible for assuring compliance with Federal environmental statutes, assuring the project is designed to avoid adverse impacts on other properties and that the project can reasonably be expected to provide the desired benefits, and managing construction activities not performed by the Non-Federal Sponsor as in-kind contribution.
+These Corps activities will be part of the Federal cost of the project, and the Non-Federal Sponsor should consider these costs in developing the project cost estimate.
+It is recommended that the Non-Federal Sponsor coordinate with the appropriate Corps district office during preparation of the proposal.
+Information on district locations and boundaries may be found at http://www.usace.army.mil/ContactUs.html.
+If additional assistance is required please contact Ms. Cummings (see FOR FURTHER INFORMATION CONTACT section).

 V. Funding Availability

 Limited funds have been appropriated for implementation of projects under the Estuary Habitat Restoration Program.
-The Council will only accept proposals that request at least $100,000 and no more than $1,000,000 from this program.
-Projects will be funded subject to the availability of funds.
+The Council will not accept proposals that indicate an estimated Federal cost of less than $100,000 or more than $1,000,000.
+There is no guarantee that sufficient funds will be available to fund all eligible proposals.
 The number of proposals funded as a result of this notice will depend on the number of eligible proposals received, the estimated amount of funds required for each selected project, and the merit and ranking of the proposals.
-The exact amount of the Federal and non-Federal cost share for each selected project will be specified in the agreement (See PROJECT SPONSOR AND COST SHARING, Section IV).
-Projects selected for funding must be capable of producing the ecosystem benefits described in the proposal in the absence of Federal funding beyond that provided in the cost-share or cooperative agreement.
+The exact amount of the Federal and non-Federal cost share for each selected project will be specified in the written agreement discussed in Project Sponsor and Cost Sharing, Section IV above.
+Projects selected for funding must be capable of producing the ecosystem benefits described in the proposal in the absence of Federal funding beyond that established in the cost-share agreement.